All Episodes

 That's the story of this man who identified himself as Easton Elliott.

-None of us, you know, Hindrocker can't vouch for it, neither can I. But if what he says about the AA meeting is accurate, then the inferences seem reasonable.
+But if what he says about the AA meeting is accurate, then the inferences seem reasonable.

-It's Harry Reed's brother.
+It's Harry Reid's brother.

-They tried to get a Las Vegas TV station interested in the story, and they wouldn't take it.
+They tried to get a Las Vegas TV station interested in the story and they wouldn't take it.

 That much seems clear from pictures and from the nature of his injuries.